jesalmandalia/multinational-retail-data-centralisation/README.md

 - `retrieve_pdf_data`: Retrieves data from a PDF file using the tabula library.
 - `extract_from_s3`: Extracts data from a CSV file stored in an S3 bucket using boto3.
 - `retrieve_json_data`: Retrieves data from a JSON file.
+- `retrieve_stores_data`: Retrieves data for all stores from the provided API URL.

 ### `create_the_database_schema.sql`